di-unipi-socc/socc-website/content/authors/bisicchia/_index.md

   url: https://di.unipi.it

 # Short bio (displayed in user profile at end of posts)
-bio: "PhD astudent in Computer Science @ University of Pisa, Italy."
+bio: "PhD student in Computer Science @ University of Pisa, Italy."

 # Interests to show in About widget
 interests: